syd216/Boss_Tracker/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-The program generates a config file, but ask Derpy or anyone you know currently using it for an already filled config.json
+The program generates a config file, but ask me or anyone you know currently using it for an already filled config.json

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------